Mudras: An Effective Tool for Mind-Body Wellness

 Mudra is a Sanskrit word, it translates to “gestures” or “attitude”.
 The terms mental, emotional, religious, and aesthetic gestures or attitudes can all be use to define mudras.
 If you follow the underlying terms, you’ll discover that “Mud” means “delight” or “pleasure,” and “Dravay” means “draw forth.”

 Mudras are energy-flowing movements that connect the pranic force with the cosmic or universal power.
-As a “seal,” “short-cut,” or “circuit bypass,” it is also describe.
+As a “seal,” “short-cut,” or “circuit bypass,” it is also described.

 These are a collection of subtle bodily gestures that modify perception, attitude, and mood.
 It deepens awareness and concentration.
 It incorporates subtle physical movements that affect mood, attitude, and perception across the entire body using a combination of asana, pranayama, bandha, and visualization methods.